Ryan-Daley/Ryan-Daley.github.io/src/pages/index.md

 ---

 This page was designed to showcase a range of uni projects to help me get a grad job.
-It didn't work - but now I'm weirdly sentimental over it.
-I want to morph it into something else but am unsure as to what.
-For rants and musings see the blog section - EDIT: had to delete them because of new job, impartiality et cetera et cetera.
+It didn't work - but I'm now weirdly attached to it.
+I want to morph it into something else but unsure as to what.
+Time will tell.

 ### Education